Abdelrahman-G/Library-Management-System/README.md

 ### Publishers

 A publisher can publish many books, while each book references one publisher.
-Publisher deletion is restricted while books still reference it.

 ### Members and system users